 Risk Assessment Risk assessment is a way of checking your working environment to see whether there are any potential hazards.
 If your employer feels that there are risks to you whilst you are at work they have a responsibility to do something about it.

-For more information and guidance please visit the HSE section on Moving and handling of people in health and social care.
+For more information and guidance please visit the HSE section on Moving and handling in health and social care.

 For further information on our Care Sector courses please email us or why not call us on 0151 515 0416 and speak to our staff.